gitrdm/gama-client-python/README.md

 pip install gama-client
 ```

+For advanced users, you can find the package on the [pypi website](https://pypi.org/project/gama-client/) and do it yourself instead of using the `pip` tool.

 You can check that everything went well by opening a python console and try the following line:

 ```